mesmith027/Insight_python_project/README.md

 3. What are the distributions of the wine ratings: if the data is severely unbalanced (many more reviews in 80's and not many in the 90's) then I may have to use some oversampling techniques to help with this
 4. I want to look at the frequency of the top 50 words: I want to make sure that after I have run a standard NLP pipeline on the descriptions that we have words that make sense to train on for the wine industry

+#### 1 and 2:
+Below is a bar graph of the number of reviews for each reviewer name.
+In fact, there are quite a few reviews that do not have an associated reviewer name with them and so these will have to be discarded.
+For the last two names on the graph, Fiona Adams and Christina Pickard, there is not likely enough reviews to create a good ML fit.
+So for now I will train with the other 17 reviewers that I have better statistics on.
 ![Number of Reviews](readme_imgs/reviewers.png?raw=true)

+#### 3:
+Below is a histogram for the distribution of the scores for all the wine reviews.
+Luckily, it looks very normally distributed, so i will not need to do any oversampling techniques for unbalanced datasets, since "wins" are 90 and above and "losses" are 89 and below.
 ![Distribution of Scores](readme_imgs/number_of_scores.png?raw=true)

+#### 4:
+This is the frequency (number of counts) after running a standard Bag-of-Words on the wine descriptions.
+The words all seem very relevant to the wine tasting industry, although some many need to be removed before training as they are not likely to be useful (such as glass and whiff).
 ![Frequency of Words](readme_imgs/descriptor_counts.png?raw=true)

 ---